bifravst/bifravst/docs/aws/ContinuousIntegration.rst

 Known issues
 ************

-If the stack creation fails on the ``AWS::ApiGatewayV2::Stage`` resource with the following error:
+If the stack creation fails on the ``AWS::ApiGatewayV2::Stage`` resource with the following error, you need to update the ``AWSLogDeliveryWrite20150319`` policy (a built-in policy of the AWS account):

 .. code-block:: console